fcpmagalhaes/eyemobile_challenge/README.md

 npx knex seed:run
 ```

-Create a .env file and set a secret string to be used at JWT auth:
+Create a .env file and set a secret string to be used at JWT auth:I
 ``` javascript
 SECRET_KEY=some_secret
 ```